NAG-Studio-Apps/Awesome-WebView/ios/README.md

 I just wanted to show a responsive website and a custom error page,<br/>
 so i decided to start the AwesomeWebView project.<br/>
 <br/>
-If you think this is useful, please star it so we can reach more people :)<br/>

 ## The ultimate setup guide

 ### Step1: Basic setup